Web Analytics Made Easy - Statcounter

 Where Niko is now

-The food has been duck or fish since the elimination phase, with no chicken.
+His food has been fish since the elimination phase: mackerel and sardines mostly, with no chicken.
 The home is mostly fragrance-free in the rooms he uses.
-The bed cover is washed weekly in fragrance-free detergent.
-The floor cleaner is mild.
+His bed cover is washed weekly in fragrance-free detergent.
+The floors are cleaned with a pet-safe kennel cleaner.
 None of it is dramatic.
-All of it had to be figured out.
+All of it had to be figured out, one thing at a time.

 Niko, today.